Europe shares sink on mounting worries over global growth

 By Blaise Robinson

-growth that were fuelled by grim U.S. retail sales data and cuts
+by grim U.S. retail sales data and as the World Bank cut its

-profit in the first half of 2014 and about a quarter of Anglo's.
+operating profit in the first half of 2014 and about a quarter

 Major oil producers also retreated on Wednesday, tracking a

-economy in the long term and reduce input costs for companies in
+economy in the long term and lower input costs for companies in

 "Inflation has basically disappeared in Europe, this is it.